Easy Triple Berry Sangria

 Step 2: Add The Alcohol.
 Place the orange wedges and juicy berries into a pitcher and add the wine and liquor.
 Stir, cover, and place in the fridge for 2-4 hours to infuse the wine with the fruit flavor.

-Step 3: Add Club Soda And Garnishes.
-Just before serving, stir in the club soda and serve over ice.
+Step 3: Garnish and serve.
 Add whole berries, mint leaves, and additional orange slices to the glass, if desired.
 Refrigerate any leftovers and drink within 1 day.

 Questions and Troubleshooting